-The Sammamish River passes alongside the Willows Run courses as it flows from Lake Sammamish to Lake Washington.
-The river is home to several runs of salmon and trout and its natural setting attracts a variety of birds and mammals, including Canada geese, ducks and Great Blue Herons.
-Often Bald eagles are seen soaring above the valley and beavers frolic near the river during a round at Willows Run.
+The Sammamish River passes alongside the two 18 hole courses at Willows Run as it flows from Lake Sammamish to Lake Washington.
+The river is home to several runs of salmon and trout and its natural setting attracts a variety of birds and mammals, including Canadian geese, ducks and Great Blue Herons.
+During a round at Willows Run, golfers may see Bald Eagles soaring above the valley or beavers frolicing near the river.

-The Willows Run Golf Courses are easily accessed from I-405, 2.5 miles to the west, and SR 520, 2.5 miles to the south.
+Willows Run Golf Complex is easily accessible from I-405, 2.5 miles to the west, and SR 520, 2.5 miles to the south.

-Property originally owned by a group of Canadian investors and slated for development as an industrial park similar to what is existing south of the source.
+Property originally owned by a group of Canadian investors and slated for development as an industrial park similar to what is existing south of the course.

 Patton/Allen purchased the property with approvals for an 18 hole golf course.
-Patton hired Lisa Make, a female architect from Virginia to do the routing and design of original 18 holes.
-First gold course designed by female golf course architect in Pacific Northwest at the time.
+Patton hired Lisa Make, a female architect from Virginia, to do the routing and design of original 18 holes.
+First golf course designed by female golf course architect in Pacific Northwest at the time.

 Willows Run enters into agreement with King County to eventually irrigate with reclaimed water from the new Brightwater plant proposed for construction in Woodinville.